TritonDataCenter/sdc-amonadm/docs/man/amonadm.md

 And then there are "deployment" related commands:

 - add
+- update
 - drop

 `add` puts new probes into the system by reading all the definitions in `./probes`.
 Note it doesn't try to do any reconciliation of existing probes, so if you specify that you want to add for a role or machine (or all), it's going to just append in everything it finds.

-You almost certainly will want to run `drop` first for the targeted system(s).
+`update` will do three things: update existing probes, drop probes that are installed but no longer exist defiend in the probe files and add new probes.

+`drop` will remove every probe that matches the specified options.

-Before describing the detailed options for each command, some sample workflows are given illustrating how to use mantamon.
+Before describing the detailed options for each command, some sample workflows are given illustrating how to use amonadm.

 EXAMPLE: Managing open alarms
 -----------------------------

 Here I inserted a sample "LogScan Error" alarm into a `nameservice` zone:

-    mantamon alarms
+    amonadm alarms
     ID   ROLE               MACHINE  PROBE
     41   nameservice        12b82cd  ZK: logscan 'ERROR'

 Above we see an abbreviated listing of alarms that have fired.
 We can view details
 with:

-    mantamon alarm 41
-    Marks-MacBook-Pro:mantamon mcavage$ node main.js alarm 41
+    amonadm alarm 41
     [ {
       "id": 41,
       "machine": "12b82cda-6466-439f-8b82-cf0b2ecd90ca",